Images of Christ

 Books

-Eire, Carlos – War Against the Idols: the Reformation of Worship from Erasmus to Calvin Buy (1989) 336 pp.
+Eire, Carlos – War Against the Idols: the Reformation of Worship from Erasmus to Calvin (1989) 336 pp.

 This excellent history book shows that purity of worship and the removal of religious images from the place of worship, including all images of Christ (whether in worship or not) was a hallmark of the reformed wing of the reformation.
 Much different than most reformed churches today.